dwavesystems/dwave-cloud-client/docs/reference/resources.rst

 >>> # code that uses client
 >>> client.close()    # doctest: +SKIP

 Typically you use the :class:`~dwave.cloud.client.Client` class.
-By default, it instantiates a QPU client.
-You can also use the specialized QPU, hybrid, and CPU/GPU clients directly.
+You can also instantiate specialized QPU, hybrid, and CPU clients directly.

 Client (Base Client)
 ====================